-(The labels can be ten characters long and may include upper- and lower-case characters, numbers, and also special characters except blanks.
-Of course, the labels must not be integer numbers.)
-The two definitions are equivalent.
+The labels can be ten characters long and may include upper- and lower-case characters, numbers, and also special characters except blanks.
+Of course, the labels must not be integer numbers.
+Fractions can also be used inside the brackets, e.g., X = (0, 1/2, 1/2) would be identical to the first k-point label.
+The two KPT definitions shown above are equivalent.
 The first gives the k vectors in internal coordinates, i.e., in the basis of the reciprocal basis vector, the second in cartesian coordinates in units of $2\pi/a$ with the lattice constant a.
-In the case of the fcc lattice of silicon, the lattice basis vectors are $a_1 = a(0, 1, 1)/2$, $a_2 = a(1, 0, 1)/2$, and $a_3 = a(1, 1, 0)/2$.
-The reciprocal basis vectors are thus $b_1 = 2\pi/a(-1, 1, 1)$ et cetera.
-For the X point, e.g., one then gets $(a_2 + a_3)/2 = 2\pi/a(1, 0, 0)$.
+In the case of the fcc lattice of silicon, the lattice basis vectors are $a_1 = a(0,1,1)/2$, $a_2 = a(1,0,1)/2$, and $a_3 = a(1,1,0)/2$.
+The reciprocal basis vectors are thus $b_1 = 2\pi/a(-1,1,1)$ et cetera.
+For the X point, e.g., one then gets $(a_2 + a_3)/2 = 2\pi/a(1,0,0)$.
 In order for the cartesian coordinates (square brackets) to be interpreted correctly, Spex obviously needs to know the lattice constant a.
 (In Fleur, the lattice constant is taken to be the global scaling factor for the lattice vectors.)
 The so-defined k points must be elements of the k mesh defined by BZ.
 We will later discuss how points outside the k mesh can be considered using the special label +.
-With the k labels, the above job definition can be written as JOB GW 1: (1, 2, 5) X: (1, 3, 5) L: (1-3, 5) as in the input file described in Section 2.
+With the k labels, the above job definition can be written as JOB GW 1: (1, 2, 5) X: (1, 3,5) L: (1-3,5) as in the input file described in Section 2.
 There are two more special k-point labels: IBZ and BZ (e.g., JOB GW IBZ: (1, 2, 5)) stand for all k points in the irreducible and the full k set, respectively.
 (The label BZ is included for completeness but is not needed in practice.)
 The IBZ label is helpful when a Wannier interpolation of GW quasiparticle energies or a self-consistent GW calculation is to be performed, which require the self-energy to be calculated for the whole irreducible Brillouin zone.